Skip to main content

 • optimization

-• “Narratively and mechanically fresh take on the Ace Attorney formula, but a pretty heavy not recommended currently for severe and persistent technical issues on the Steam Deck (on which it is both verified and has a custom performance profile).”
+• “Narratively and mechanically fresh take on the Ace Attorney formula, but currently heavily not recommended due to severe and persistent technical issues on the Steam Deck (despite being verified and having a custom performance profile).”

-• “I really hope this game gets optimized better in the future because as it stands it doesn't seem very accessible to many people.”
+• “I really hope this game gets better optimization in the future because as it stands, it doesn't seem very accessible to many people.”

 • monetization